Critical fire condition warnings issued across US Southwest

 Initial estimates say the fire has destroyed at least 330 homes but state officials expect the number of homes and other structures that have burned to rise to more than 1,000 as more assessments are done.

-Elsewhere, 150 firefighters battled a wind-driven fire that burned 9 square miles (24 square kilometers) of grass, brush and salt cedar on the California side of the Colorado River about 14 miles (22.5 kilometers) southwest of Parker, Arizona.
+Elsewhere, 150 firefighters battled a wind-driven fire that burned 9 square miles (24 square kilometers) of grass, brush and salt cedar about 14 miles (22.5 kilometers) southwest of Parker, Arizona.
+Winds up to 30 mph forced the California blaze to jump the Colorado River into Arizona on Saturday afternoon.

-The fire forced the evacuation of a recreational vehicle park after starting Thursday and was 44% contained Saturday, officials said.
+The fire forced the evacuation of a recreational vehicle park after starting Thursday and was 44% contained, officials said.

 The cause of the fire was under investigation.